 Board height can leave some not reaching their full potential.

-It is not easy to move around after your interactive smart board is mounted.
-This may result, especially with classrooms full of younger students, an inability to reach the top portions of the smart board.
+It is not easy to move around after your interactive smart panel is mounted.
+This may result, especially with classrooms full of younger students, an inability to reach the top portions of the smart panel.
 Luckily, mobile device options help shorter students still participate fully.
 With the introduction of mobile versatility, younger students can use a tablet to ultimately interact with the lesson on a smaller, more manageable screen.
 This also means that when students need to work virtually they are more familiar with the system when at home.

 Remote access is a blessing and a curse.